Our partnership with the Scouts

 Whether you are a Squirrel, Beaver, Cub, Scout, Explorer, Network member of adult volunteer, your kindness can make a huge impact on the world around you.

-Why not join British Red Cross ambassador JB Gill and his daughter Chiara, in making a kindness jar through Twenty minutes to change the world.
-Or explore our interactive sessions and plan your own project based on ‘Kindness in every community’.
+Explore our interactive sessions and plan your own project based on ‘Kindness in every community’.

 By 2023, we’ll sign up 20,000 Scouts as Kindness Champions to: